The Best 100 Towns in Georgia for Starting a Small Business

 Georgia has become fertile ground for opportunistic small businesses owners across the state.
 The same environment that has aided big businesses in Georgia has also greatly assisted small businesses in the Peach State.

 But, which specific communities in Georgia have become the very best for starting a small business?
+Which cities give business owners the chance to pursue a venture while minimizing the need to use small business loans?
 Using licensed data, LendEDU gave our best crack at that question and came up with a list of the 100 best towns and cities in Georgia for operating a small business.

 Nearly 600 Georgia communities were analyzed according to the following three parameters:

 - Population Score (20%, listed in table as Pop.)